PictElm/josuushi/.github/ISSUE_TEMPLATE/counter-request.md

 ---
 name: Counter request
-about: Suggest an idea for this project
+about: Suggest an addition or update to a counter
 title: ''
 labels: rfc
 assignees: ''

 ---

+Tick either with an x:
 [ ] I am sure this/these counter/s is/are not already present
+[ ] The counter is present but missing a translation (use "What is this a counter for")

 **Kanji and usual reading**